Monstera Dilacerata is popular among houseplants for its deep-green, fenestrated, and glossy foliage.

 - Deeply water your plant until water oozes out through the drainage holes.

-8. Regular Pruning and Grooming
+5. Regular Pruning

 Before the growing season, ensure proper pruning of long vines without hurting the plant.